LewisAJones/sepkoski/README.md

 The aim of `sepkoski` is to provide a light and easily-accessible solution to Sepkoski's compendium to support teaching exercises.
 The package provides access to:

-- Sepkoski's raw fossil marine animal genera compendium
+- Sepkoski's raw fossil marine animal genera compendium (Sepkoski, 2002).
-- Sepkoski's compendium with first and last appearance intervals updated to be consistent with international stages from the Geological Time Scale 2022
+- Sepkoski's compendium with first and last appearance intervals updated to be consistent with stages from the [International Geological Time Scale 2022](https://stratigraphy.org/ICSchart/ChronostratChart2022-02.pdf).
-- An interval table linking intervals in Sepkoski's compendium with the International Geological Time Scale 2022.
+- An interval table linking intervals in Sepkoski's compendium with the [International Geological Time Scale 2022](https://stratigraphy.org/ICSchart/ChronostratChart2022-02.pdf).
 - A function for plotting Sepkoski's evolutionary fauna for easy reproduction in presentations, articles, etc.

 Note: In updating interval names, some interpretation was required.
 The `interval_table` dataset documents the linked interval names.
 If you notice any issue, or disagree with any of these assignments, please feel free to raise a GitHub issue, and I will do my best to address them as soon as possible.